- Doctoral Advisement

 In order to be eligible for full-time equivalency status, you are expected to spend no less than 40 hours per week on a combination of course work and/or the relevant items which appear below; half-time students, a minimum of 20 hours per week.

 - Candidacy Examination (3 credits of equivalency - granted for one semester only): Three credits of equivalency may be granted during the semester in which you are completing the departmental candidacy examination and/or paper.
-The appropriate application for the examination must be filed with the Office of Research and Doctoral Studies in order to be eligible for equivalency based on this category.
+The appropriate application for the examination must be filed with the Office of Doctoral Studies in order to be eligible for equivalency based on this category.

 - Required Internship (for School Psychology and Counseling Psychology students only): Students in the School Psychology or Counseling Psychology program should contact their academic program office for further information on the required internship.

 - Candidates working on the topic for the dissertation (3 credits of equivalency - granted for one semester only): This category may be used by students who have been admitted to degree candidacy, but have not yet officially appointed a dissertation committee chairperson.

 - Teaching Fellow, Research or Graduate Assistant (6 credits of equivalency): This category may be used only by students with official University appointments as teaching fellows, research assistants or graduate assistants working a minimum of 20 hours per week.